|Module / ECTS / Path / Specialisation||Module :Logistics and distribution management : 5 ECTS.|

 - Analyze the internal and external environment affecting the company's distribution and logistic activities

-2. Strategic & tactical modelling in distribution management and logistics
+4. Strategic & tactical modelling in distribution management & logistics

-5. Integrated logistics systems: decisions on order processing, storage, warehousing, inventory, transportation and operational management.
+5. Integrated logistic systems: decisions on order processing, storage, warehousing, inventory, transportation & operational management.

 6. Mid-term test